Speech Language Pathology - M.A.

-- Demonstrate oral and written communication skills necessary to effectively communicate knowledge and interact with diverse populations (age, culture, disability).
+- Effectively communicate knowledge and interact with diverse populations (age, culture, disability).

-- Demonstrate the ability to collect, analyze, synthesize and apply research and data regarding the nature, prevention, diagnosis and treatment of communication disorders throughout the lifespan and across cultures.
+- Collect, analyze, synthesize and apply research and data regarding the nature, prevention, diagnosis and treatment of communication disorders throughout the lifespan and across cultures.

-- Demonstrate competency in the ability to engage in the development and implementation of research-based and ethical prevention, assessment, diagnostic and treatment plans for individuals with a variety of communication disorders throughout the lifespan.
+- Engage in the development and implementation of research-based and ethical prevention, assessment, diagnostic and treatment plans for individuals with a variety of communication disorders throughout the lifespan.

 |SPA 64302||LANGUAGE ASSESSMENT AND INTERVENTION IN EARLY CHILDHOOD||3|

 |SPA 64304||ACQUIRED COGNITIVE COMMUNICATIVE IMPAIRMENTS||3|

 |SPA 64308||LANGUAGE ASSESSMENT AND INTERVENTION WITH SCHOOL-AGE POPULATIONS||3|